 How to Talk to your Kids about Divorce

-First, make sure you understand any orders or limitations in YOUR case.
-Read the pleadings in your case and talk to your divorce lawyer to make sure you understand what you can and can’t say about the divorce or any other issues in the divorce.
+First, make sure you understand any orders or limitations in YOUR divorce case.
+Read the pleadings in your divorce and talk to your divorce lawyer to make sure you understand what you can and can’t say about the divorce or any other issues in the divorce.

-If your county has standing orders then you may have specific limitations put in place at the beginning of your case.
+If your county has standing orders then you may have specific limitations put in place at the beginning of your divorce.
 Denton County has standing orders that are very specific about what parents can and can’t do during the divorce.
-But, check with your attorney about your county and your standing orders and any specific orders.
+But, check with your attorney about your county and your standing orders and any specific orders applying in your divorce.
 Standing orders are orders that apply in every case without one party asking for the orders.

 After you know what you can and can’t do from the Court’s perspective, make sure you follow those particular set of guidelines.
 Follow the rules.
 If you don’t, you may find yourself explaining why you didn’t follow the orders to the Judge in your case.
 And, if you end up there, it may have a negative impact on your side of the divorce.

 Make sure your kids know the divorce isn’t their fault.

 Your kids need to know that the divorce isn’t their fault.
 Make sure your children know that your divorce is between you two as a husband and wife.
 Reassure them that both parents still love them and will always love them.
 Put your kids first throughout the divorce, as best you can.
 This is especially important if your divorce is contentious.
 Keep them out of the conflict that comes from the divorce.